sourabhkv/ytdl/README.md

 Tkinter was easy to use and took less space compared to PySide2/PyQt5 After june,2021 there was no update to youtube-dl.
 Development stopped for 3 months finally backend changed to yt-dlp During this development period many bugs were encountered and fixed , many features were added ,hope this project will be active in future...
-Need help to make this better so that anyone with poor internet connctivity can learn somthing.
+Need help to make this better so that anyone with poor internet connctivity can learn something.

 ## If you have liked my work and want to support please consider donating
 ```